 The urine can also turn a red color from certain medicines, beets, or other foods.

-You may not see blood in your urine because it is a small amount and is microscopic.
+You may not see blood in your urine because it is a small amount.
+This is called microscopic hematuria.
 Your provider may find it while checking your urine during a routine exam.

-Never ignore blood you see in the urine.
+Never ignore blood you see in your urine.
 Get checked by your provider, especially if you also have:

 Contact your provider right away if: